The duck test: If they look like employees, they may not be independent contractors

 This article is based on the Evaluating and Engaging Independent Contractors Checklist, one of more than 65,000 resources available through Practical Law and Practical Law Connect.

-Engaging independent contractors can be a good business decision, but it can also be one that exposes the company to additional legal risks.
-If that employer has classified an individual as a contractor but essentially treats that individual as an employee, then the company potentially could be liable for back pay (including overtime), benefits, taxes, and worker’s compensation, among other legal obligations.
+Engaging independent contractors can be a good business decision, but it can also expose the company to additional legal risks.
+If an employer classify workers as independent contractors but essentially treats them as employees, the company potentially could be liable for back pay (including unpaid overtime compensation), benefits, taxes, and worker’s compensation, among other legal obligations.

-However, determining who’s an independent contractor and who’s an employee is not always clear cut, because there is no one universal standard to apply.
-Instead of such a standard, it may be helpful to think of “The duck test.”
-That is, if your independent contractor walks, talks, and looks like an employee, he or she could well be considered an employee under the law.
+However, determining who is an independent contractor and who is an employee is not always clear, because no universal standard applies.
+Instead, it may be helpful to think of “the duck test.”
+That is, if your independent contractor walks, talks, and looks like an employee, he or she well very be an employee under the law.

-In this article, we’ll provide some practical tips for how to structure your relationship with a contractor so you can have greater confidence you’ve not mischaracterized that working relationship, helping better ensure you’ll not run afoul of labor law.
+In this article, we’ll provide some practical tips for how to structure your relationship with a contractor so you can have greater confidence that you have not violated applicable law by mischaracterizing the relationship.

 Best practices for engaging contractors

 First, a caveat.
-No one factor is dispositive and doing any one of these best practices alone may not be enough.
-However, taken together, they may help tip the scale toward ensuring that your contractors were classified correctly.
+No one factor is dispositive and any one of these best practices alone is not likely to be enough.
+However, taken together, they may help tip the scale toward ensuring that your contractors are classified correctly.